-Individuals representing college groups, clubs, or associations may solicit funds, in-kind donations, or engage in other types of on-campus fundraising activities only after receiving prior approval of the campus provost where applicable and the vice president of Student Affairs.
+Individuals representing college groups, clubs, or associations may solicit funds, in-kind donations, or engage in other types of on-campus fundraising activities only after receiving prior approval of the campus provost where applicable and the vice president of student services.
 Solicitation and fundraising by any "For Profit" individual or group is prohibited.

-All college-affiliated, off-campus fundraising activities require prior approval of the campus provost or the vice president of Student Affairs and the college president.
+All college-affiliated, off-campus fundraising activities require prior approval of the campus provost or the vice president of student services and the college president.